jenspapenhagen/rabbiTMQuest/prototype/README.md

 add `-d` above if you wish to detach the logs

-## Adding User Credentials for `telegraf` / MQTT Clients
+## Adding User Credentials for `telegraf`

-`telegraf` as a consumer does not have any user credentials to obtain metrics and incoming MQTT payload from the broker, hence on needs to create these credentials.
+`telegraf` as a consumer does not have any user credentials to obtain incoming payload from the broker, hence on needs to create these credentials.

 As a result of this the `service` will keep on failing initially.